Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

         > readyAimFire() must be called from your Application class to ensure that background receivers and services can be initialized properly.
 Failing to do so will result in 1) your application failing to receive background push notifications, location updates, etc. and 2) potentially crashes.

-    1. Register the ET `EventBus` to receive notification of completed registration.
+    1. Register the ET **EventBus** to receive notification of completed registration.
 See [Event Bus]({{ site.baseurl }}/features/eventbus.html).

     1. Add an event callback to process any code after readyAimFire() completes.

         ~~~
     /**
      * EventBus callback listening for a ReadyAimFireInitCompletedEvent.
 After we receive this
-     * event we can be certain it's safe to use our ETPush instance.
+     * event, we can safely use our ETPush instance.
      *
      * @param event the type of event we're listening for.
      */